Lakshmi-Chandana/lakshmi-chandana_data606/Proposal.md

 Link for the [Dataset](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Local-Data-for-Better-Health-2018-relea/rja3-32tc)

+* Dataset contains information from the years 2015 and 2016.
-* This dataset was first created in 2018.
-* Last release was on December 5th, 2019.
+* This dataset was first created on December 4th, 2019 and this was last updated on December 5th, 2019.
 * Size of dataset is 224.276 MB.
 * The dataset has 810k rows and 24 columns.
 * Dataset has information from 500 cities from the US which helps in bringing out data for better health.
 * Attributes of the dataset are like states, city names, geographic level, datasource category, unique ID, measure, data value, low confidence limit, high confidence limit, population count, geolocation and short question text.
+* Each row represents an estimate from various cities with a unique ID and on what measures it was taken with a measureID as well from the years 2015 and 2016.
+It was provided with a geographical location and geographical level like US or City or Census tract, from where the estimate was collected.
+* In this dataset, we have found that the measures that cause chronic diseases were categorized into three major grades like Unhealthy behaviors, Health outcomes and Preventions.
+These brands are labelled under the column named ***Category***.
+This ***Category*** column has these three sections of measures that cause chronic diseases.

+Below is a pie chart that exhibits the break down of those categories.

 ![image](https://user-images.githubusercontent.com/78044715/172450433-1e1c3af6-eff8-48e2-83c3-0584601a14af.png)

 ## Unit of Analysis

 Our unit of analysis would be category which comprises of unhealthy behaviors, health outcomes and prevention.
+For example, we will analyse the rate of unhealthy behaviours in a particular state and the rate of their usage of preventive measures.

 ## What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?

-We plan to use cities, states, measure and measureID for our analysis.
+We plan to use cities, states, measure and measureID in analyzing the category.
+The target variable that we will be predicting is ***Category***.

 ## What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?